Tim McIntire: Biography

 McIntire appeared in the 1965 episode "The Lawless Have Laws" as Lorenz Oatman in the television series Death Valley Days.
 He also appeared in six episodes of Kung Fu, four of them as the long-lost brother of Kwai Chang Caine.
 Other television roles include appearances in the Western The Legend of Jesse James, the 1965 episode "The Storm" on the television Western Gunsmoke, the 1966 episode "Gauntlet of Fire" of the series 12 O'Clock High, and the 1976 miniseries Rich Man, Poor Man and Rich Man, Poor Man Book II.
 He also was in The Invaders episodes "Genesis" and "Dark Outpost" (1967–68).

-McIntire composed music for the soundtracks of films, including Jeremiah Johnson (1972) and A Boy and His Dog (1975), for which he provided the voice of the dog, played by Tiger.
+McIntire composed music for the soundtracks of films, television, and radio commercials, including Jeremiah Johnson (1972) and A Boy and His Dog (1975), for which he provided the voice of the dog, played by Tiger.
 He provided the devil's voice for the demon baby on Soap (1979).
-He performed many voice-overs for television and radio commercials.

-McIntire, who had sung a country style ballad and played guitar throughout the storyline in The Fugitive episode 'Ill Wind' in 1966 displaying his vocal and musical talent later along with six studio musicians, formed the band Funzone, which released one self-titled album in 1977.
+McIntire, who had sung a country style ballad and played guitar throughout the storyline in The Fugitive episode 'Ill Wind' in 1966, displayed his vocal and musical talent later along with six studio musicians, forming the band Funzone, which released one self-titled album in 1977.
 McIntire is credited with lead vocal, guitar, and fiddle on the album.
 When the record label behind the band collapsed, so did the band, and McIntire focused his musical energies on soundtracks.

 McIntire was the son of actors John McIntire of the television Westerns Wagon Train and The Virginian and Jeanette Nolan, who made more than 300 television appearances and was nominated for four Emmy Awards.
 His younger sister was the actress and photographer Holly Wright.
 McIntire appeared four times with both his parents on television, first on the 1966 episode "Ill Wind" of the series The Fugitive, then the 1966 episode "Old Charlie" of the series Bonanza, followed by the 1968 episodes "Death Wagon" and "Nora" of The Virginian.
+He was also in a Bonanza episode entitled Logan's Treasure.

 He appeared with his father in the 1966 episode "The Cave-In" of the series The F.B.I.

+Death

 McIntire died at the age of 41 on April 15, 1986, from congestive heart failure in Los Angeles.
 He is buried at Tobacco Valley Cemetery in Eureka, Montana.